 Bipolar disorder is one of the most highly investigated neurological disorders.
-The National Institute of Mental Health (NIMH) estimates that it affects over 2 percent of adults in the United States.
+The National Institute of Mental Health (NIMH) estimates that it affects nearly 4.5 percent of adults in the United States.
 Of these, nearly 83 percent have “severe” cases of the disorder.

-Aretaeus of Cappadocia began the process of detailing symptoms in the medical field as early as the 1st Century in Greece.
+Aretaeus of Cappadocia began the process of detailing symptoms in the medical field as early as the 1st century in Greece.
 His notes on the link between mania and depression went largely unnoticed for many centuries.

 It was common during this time for people across the globe to be executed for having bipolar disorder and other mental conditions.
 As the study of medicine advanced, strict religious dogma stated that these people were possessed by demons and should therefore be put to death.

-While mixed with medical knowledge, the book primarily serves as a literary collection of commentary on depression, and a vantage point of the full effects of depression on society.
+While mixed with medical knowledge, the book primarily serves as a literary collection of commentary on depression and a vantage point of the full effects of depression on society.